biosimulations/biosimulations/docs/users/faqs.md

 **How can BioSimulations render additional visualization formats?**

 One way to use BioSimulations with additional formats is to convert them to Vega.
-This can be achieved by writing scripts to convert alernative formats into Vega.
+This can be achieved by writing scripts to convert alternative formats into Vega.

 Additional rendering tools could be incorporated into BioSimulations.
-Blease contact the [BioSimulations Team](https://biosimulations.org) to discuss how to integrate additional tools with SED-ML files, COMBINE/OMEX archives, and BioSimulations.
+Please contact the [BioSimulations Team](https://biosimulations.org) to discuss how to integrate additional tools with SED-ML files, COMBINE/OMEX archives, and BioSimulations.

 ## Metadata about simulation projects